Code-Institute-Submissions/tgc07-project02/readme.md

 ### Features Left to Implement
 - Search for businesses by postcode based on user's current geolocation.
 - Comparison feature between data from 2 separate search results.
+- Loading icon to display whilst fetching JSON data would be useful for users with extremely slow internet connections.
 - Food Hygiene Rating Scheme data should be stored in a database instead of static JSON files.

 ## Technologies Used